socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 On the architectural level, they are used in Volume 1 of the POSA book series (@Buschmann:1996).
 See this [blog post by M. Stal](http://stal.blogspot.ch/2006/12/architects-toolset-crc-cards.html) for background information and rationale.
 [O. Zimmermann](https://www.ifs.hsr.ch/Olaf-Zimmermann.11623.0.html?&L=4) has been using them this way in his "Application Architecture" lecture at HSR/OST since 2013; M. Keeling features them as Activity 13 in "Design It!" (@Keeling:2019).

-Usage is straightforward to spot; just look for the keywords "responsibilities" and "collaborations" (or "collaborators") and a table format that ivi the one introduced above (the section on candidate implementation technologies and known uses is optional). <!-- added by ZIO -->
+Usage is straightforward to spot; just look for the keywords "responsibilities" and "collaborations" (or "collaborators") and a table format that ivi <!-- STX4ZIO: ivi? --> the one introduced above (the section on candidate implementation technologies and known uses is optional). <!-- added by ZIO -->

 ### Related Artifacts and Practices (incl.
 Alternatives)
 <!--in DPR/OLAF and elsewhere-->

 Notes and comments in UML tools (and Structurizr) as well as plain text descriptions can be used alternatively.

+Interface-Responsibility-Interactions (IRI) cards are a similar concept, but applied to interfaces @Pugh:2006.

 ### More Information